lhange42/Engineering_4_Notebook/README.md

 ## I2C

 ### Description
-  Use an accelerometer and a I2C display to display the changing acceleration of x,y, and z values
+  in this [assignment](https://github.com/lhange42/Engineering_4_Notebook/blob/main/Python/I2C.py) I had to use an accelerometer and a OLED display to display the changing acceleration of x,y, and z values using I2C to transfer the data from the accelerometer to the display.

 ### Lessons Learned
-  I learned
+  I learned a lot of new things in this assignment.
+I learned a lot of new display commands.
+The example codes were actually really helpful for learning commands and seeing the different functions I can use.
+Also in the assignment is shows that the accelerometer returns six values since it includes a magnetometer so you have to set up a variable just to hold those mag values so you can seperate them.

 ### Images and Links
 <img src="Images/SSH_LED_Wiring.png" width="400">